The area is a good enough metric: Introduction

 \section{Introduction}

-A natural invariant of a flat surface~$(X,\omega)$ is the flat area ${\rm vol}(X,\omega)$, the area taken with respect to the form~$|\omega|$.
-As such, it defines a hermitian metric~$h$ on the tautological line bundle $\cOO(-1)$ over the projectivized strata $\PP\omoduli(\mu)$.
+A flat surface $(X,\omega)$ is a Riemann surface together with a non-zero holomorphic one-form.
+Interest in flat surfaces stems from dynamics of polygonal billiards and this paper contributes to justifying the foundations for the efficient computation of invariants like Siegel-Veech constants of these billiards.
+A natural invariant of a flat surface is the flat area ${\rm vol}(X,\omega)$, the area taken with respect to the form~$|\omega|$.
+As such, it defines a hermitian metric~$h$ on the tautological line bundle $\cOO(-1)$ over the projectivized strata $\PP\omoduli(\mu)$, the moduli space parameterizing flat surfaces whose zeros and poles are of a fixed type~$\mu = (m_1,\ldots,m_n)$.
 This metric does not extend smoothly over the boundary, as the area of a flat surface tends to~$\infty$ when~$X$ acquires an infinite flat cylinder, i.e.\ when~$\omega$ acquires a simple pole.
-In Chern-Weyl theory applications, it suffices to show that the curvature form of the metric connection associated to the metric~$h$ represents the first Chern class of~$\cOO(-1)$ on a suitable compactification.
+In Chern-Weil theory applications, it suffices to show that the curvature form of the metric connection associated to the metric~$h$ represents the first Chern class of~$\cOO(-1)$ on a suitable compactification.
 This has been used as assumption by Sauvaget in~\cite{SauvagetMinimal} for Masur-Veech volumes of the minimal strata of abelian differentials.
 While a workaround for this has been given in~\cite{CMSZ}, the computation of the volume of individual spin components in loc.\ cit.\ is still based on that assumption.
 Moreover, {the} paper~\cite{CMS2} extends this line of thought to quadratic differentials.
 There, too, the volume of the canonical double cover (see Section~\ref{sec:period}) provides a natural hermitian metric.
 Even for principal strata, where the Hodge bundle provides a smooth compactification, we do not see an easy route to prove the claim in the title, see the subtleties explained below.
 This paper consequently makes full use of the smooth compactification of strata of abelian differentials constructed in \cite{LMS}. {Yet another application is a growth justification in the recent computation of the volume of moduli spaces of flat surfaces (in the sense of Veech (\cite{VeechFlat}) by Sauvaget \cite{SauvagetFlat}).}

 Given the applications in mind, the first part of this paper is a survey about the construction of the smooth compactification and the formal justification of the tempting claim that the construction extends to $k$-differentials, if the notions are appropriately adapted in the same way as \cite{kdiff} adapts \cite{strata}.